Actipro/WinForms-Controls/Documentation/topics/dpi-awareness.md

 ### Bars

-- The Bars customization form may not rescale correctly on some .NET targets when moving between monitors of different DPI's and the application is running with per-monitor DPI awareness.
+- The Bars customization form may not rescale correctly on some .NET targets when moving between monitors of different DPIs and the application is running with per-monitor DPI awareness.
 This primarily impacts .NET 6+.

 ### Docking